jsonmona/twilight/protocol.md

 which is configurable.
 For example, `/twilight/auth`.

 ---
+`POST /auth?type=????`
+Authenticate the user with specified type.

+200 &rarr; Successfully authorized.
+Client may proceed.
+Others &rarr; Returns message as body (Unresolved question: how to localize them?)

+A successful response will set a cookie 🍪 to authenticate requests.

+This endpoint is special.
+Attempts to use other endpoints without the cookie will result in a 404 Not Found response.

+---
+`POST /auth?type=username`
+Always accept the client.

+Client will send its username in the request body.
+It it trimmed before use.

+This auth type is insecure and is mainly for debugging.

+---
 `POST /auth?type=cert`
-Authorize the client using certificates.
+Authenticate the client using certificates.

 Client will send its certificate in the request body.
 Server will reply with its certificate.

 Response status codes:
-200 &rarr; Successfully authorized.
-Client may proceed.
 400 &rarr; Not a valid request or signature.
 403 &rarr; Signature is successfully parsed, but client is not in authorization list.

-A successful response will set a cookie 🍪 to authenticate requests.

-This endpoint is special.
-Attempts to use other endpoints without the cookie will result in a 404 Not Found response.

 ---
 `GET /stream`